govau/content-guide/_content-structure/hyperlinks.md

 order: 3
 ---

-Users scan links on web pages looking for the pieces of information they need.

-To be useful and accessible, embed the link and make sure the words are precise and can help the user predict where the link leads.

-### Place carefully

-Add hyperlinks wherever they are most useful to the user.
-This includes within paragraphs --- although be aware of overcrowding paragraphs with too many links as this can affect readability.

-Grouping links together at the bottom of a page (and not within the text) can disrupt readability too.
-Users may skip the text and just read the links.
+### Use precise link text

-### Make the destination clear
+Make the destination of the link clear.

-As always, think about your users and their context when reading the information.
+Think about the user and their context when reading the information.
 Think helpful.
-Be precise.

 Don’t use meaningless terms such as ‘click here’, ‘read more’ or ‘useful links’.

-{% include guide_example.liquid
-  title = "link text"
-  content= "
-Teachers can [attend education forums](#) outside class time.
-"
-%}

 Don’t make the link text too long.
 Only link the keywords.